 your purchase today, use coupon code 'GET15' at checkout!

 2. Wetsuits, Dive Suits And Drysuits:

 These type of suits are made from neoprene and/or rubber materials which provide thermal protection and can be used in colder water temperature between -2 and 25°C (28 to 77 °F) depending on thickness of the suit and insulation provided.
-These suits can be challenging where flexibility and comfort are needed.
+They can be challenging to use especially where flexibility and comfort are needed.

 Some light weight Wetsuits are made from thin neoprene (0.5mm) which can provide some freedom of movement to a certain extent, and it does not provide thermal protection or prevent the skin from getting wet.
 In general a light weight Wetsuit provide basic warmth and skin protection, and is suitable for light diving activities.

-Dive Suits and Drysuits provide better insulation and waterproof then a Wetsuit, especially suits made of rubber material, which can also seal the skin against water; they are heavy and provide little flexibility, they are well used for deep diving due to they ability to keep the body heat in cold water temperatures.
-These dive suits are not easy to put on or take off, that's why experienced divers put on a stinger suit or dive skin before donning a Dive suit or Drysuit.
+Dive Suits and Drysuits provide better insulation and waterproof then a Wetsuit, especially suits made of rubber material, which can also seal the skin from getting wet; they can be heavy and provide less flexibility, used for deep diving due to their ability in keeping the body heat in cold water temperatures.
+These dive suits are not easy to wear on or off, that's why experienced divers wear a stinger suit or dive skin under a Dive suit or Drysuit.

 |Stinger Suits And Dive Skins||Wetsuits, Dive Suits and Srysuits|